MathieuNls/bianca/bianca.md

 Libdx is a cross-platform framework for game development.

 We believe that these clusters are accurate as they efficiently divide repositories in terms of high-level functionalities.
-Indeed, we have the blue cluster which is almost entirely composed of projects from the Apache Software Foundation.
+We have the blue cluster which is almost entirely composed of projects from the Apache Software Foundation.
-Projects from the Apache Software Foundation tend to build on top one another.
+Projects from the Apache Software Foundation tend to build on top of one another.
 We also have the red cluster for Hadoop which is itself an ecosystem inside the Apache Software Foundation.
 Finally, we got a cluster for e-commerce applications (yellow), real-time network application for home automation (green) and game development (purple).

-While it is difficult to assess the effectiveness of this clustering in terms of precision and recall because we do not have a ground truth, we show, in the next section, that this clustering improve our results significantly.
+While it is difficult to assess the effectiveness of this clustering in terms of precision and recall because of the lack of the  ground truth, we show, in the next section, that this partitioning of projects provides excellent results.

 \input{tex/clusters}

-## Results Analysis {#sec:result}
+## Results of Bianca {#sec:result}

 \input{tex/result}